-- It may sound like a good idea, but do not buy in until you understand both the terms of the contract and who is responsible for providing the coverage. - A service contract is a promise to perform (or pay for) certain repairs or services. - Though a service contract is sometimes called an extended warranty, it is not a warranty. - A service contract may be arranged at any time and always costs extra; a warranty comes with a new car and is included in the original price.
+A service contract is a promise to perform (or pay for) certain repairs or services.
+Though it is sometimes called an extended warranty, a service contract is not a warranty.
+A service contract may be arranged at any time and always costs extra; a warranty comes with a new car and is included in the original price.